 The principal is required to notify the superintendent of an educator's resignation within seven business days following an alleged incident of misconduct for any of the acts listed in Reports to the Texas Education Agency on page 18.
-The superintendent will notify SBEC when a staff member resigns and reasonable evidence exists to indicate that the staff member has engaged in the same act.
+The superintendent will notify SBEC when a staff member resigns and there is evidence to indicate that the staff member has engaged in such conduct.